bitrise-io/devcenter/_articles/en/builds/caching/caching-ruby-gems.md

     weight: 8

 ---
-{% include message_box.html type="info" title="How to reference Environment variables in input fields" content="Ruby gems are not cached by default on the bitrise.io VMs. "%}
+Ruby gems are not cached by default on the bitrise.io VMs.
 Ruby Gems are installed into a location depending on the current rbenv version (can be checked by running `rbenv version`).
 You can get the location of this directory with `gem environment gemdir`.
 However it is not enough to cache this directory as rbenv sets up link to ruby version specific gems: the whole ruby version specific directory e.g /Users/vagrant/.rbenv/versions/2.5.3 has to be cached.
 It is not recommended to set the value of the $GEM_HOME enviroment variable, as this can result in installed gems not being found.

 1. Open your app's **Workflow Editor**.